 The Costa Verde Climate

-The headland of Cimavilla boasts some interesting buildings, parks and plazas and separates the city’s two main beaches of Playa de Poniente and Playa de San Lorenzo.
+The headland of Cimavilla boasts some interesting buildings, parks and plazas.
+This separates the city’s two main beaches of Playa de Poniente and Playa de San Lorenzo.

-Picos de Europa & Llanes
+Llanes y Picos de Europa

 Inland Costa Verde